-They had six children -- David L. McKnight, Avis McKnight, Kevin S. McKnight, Judith Miller, Wesley P. McKnight and Eliza Jane McKnight.
-Sadly, Eliza Jane died in 1967 at the tender age of one.
+The couple produced a family of six children -- David L. McKnight, Avis Elizabeth McKnight, Kevin S. McKnight, Judith Miller, Wesley P. McKnight and Eliza Jane McKnight.

 David passed away at the age of 68 on March 6, 1995, in Brownsville General Hospital.

 Marjorie outlived her spouse by 24 years, almost a quarter of a century of time.

 She was carried away by the Angel of Death on June 12, 2019.
 Her remains were lowered into the earth beside David's at LaFayette Memorial Park.

 Son David L. McKnight (1949- ? ) was born in about 1949.

 Daughter Avis Elizabeth McKnight ( ? -living) graciously has provided valuable content and images for this biography.

 Son Kevin S. McKnight ( ? - ? ) was born on (?).
 During the mid-1970s, he joined the U.S. Air Force and underwent basic training at Lackland Air Force Base.